 Radiation enteritis is inflammation of the intestines that occurs after radiation therapy.

 Radiation enteritis causes diarrhea, nausea, vomiting and stomach cramps in people receiving radiation aimed at the abdomen, pelvis or rectum.
-Radiation enteritis is most common in people receiving radiation therapy for cancer in the abdomen and pelvic areas.
+It's most common in people receiving radiation therapy for cancer in the abdomen and pelvic areas.

-For most people, radiation enteritis is temporary and the inflammation usually subsides several weeks after treatment ends.
-But for some, radiation enteritis may continue long after treatment ends or may develop months or years after treatment.
+For most people, radiation enteritis is temporary, with inflammation usually subsiding several weeks after treatment ends.
+But for some, radiation enteritis may continue long after radiation therapy ends or may develop months or years after treatment.

-Chronic radiation enteritis can cause complications such as anemia, diarrhea and partial bowel obstruction.
+Chronic radiation enteritis can cause complications such as anemia, diarrhea or bowel obstruction.

-Treatment typically focuses on relieving signs and symptoms until the inflammation heals.
+Treatment focuses on relieving symptoms until the inflammation heals.
 In severe cases, tube feeding or surgery to remove sections of the intestine may be necessary.

-Radiation enteritis symptoms include diarrhea, nausea, vomiting, and belly cramps.
-This condition causes irritation of the intestines after radiation therapy for cancer.
+The symptoms of radiation enteritis include diarrhea, nausea, vomiting and stomach cramps.
+Symptoms occur because of irritation of the intestines from radiation therapy for cancer.
 Symptoms usually go away several weeks after treatment ends.
 But sometimes they last longer.
-Radiation enteritis that goes on for longer can cause anemia and partial bowel obstruction.
+Radiation enteritis that goes on for longer can cause anemia and bowel obstruction.

-Radiation enteritis treatment usually involves things to make you feel better until it goes away.
+Radiation enteritis treatment usually involves managing symptoms until they go away.
 This condition causes irritation of the intestines after radiation therapy for cancer.
-Your doctor might recommend changes to your diet and medicines for diarrhea and pain.
-If your radiation enteritis lasts longer, you might need a feeding tube.
+Your health care provider might recommend changes to your diet and medications for diarrhea and pain.
 Antibiotics can treat an overgrowth of bacteria.
-Sometimes surgery is used to bypass the part of your intestine that's irritated.
+If radiation enteritis lasts longer, you might need a feeding tube.
+Sometimes, surgery is used to bypass the part of the intestine that's irritated.